 If the host is run without specifying a profile, NServiceBus defaults to the

-To activate a specific profile, when starting the host pass the full name of the profile in the command line.
-Type names are case insensitive.
+To activate a specific profile, pass the full name of the profile in the command line when starting the host.
+Type names are case-insensitive.
 Profiles can be combined by separating them with white space.

 For example, to run the endpoint with the